User Guide

 Before initiating registration, please ensure you have the following documents:

-- Extract of the commercial register, not more than 3 months old, attesting your organization’s establishment and listing its legal representatives.
+- Extract of the commercial register, not more than 3 months old, attesting your organisation's establishment and listing its legal representatives.

 - A signed Power of Attorney (PoA).